circleAhn/SenDaL-pytorch/README.md

 For computing accuracy and inference time, pretrained SenDaL is required.
 Since the training process takes a long time, we provide all the weight of the pre-trained SenDaL (with LSTM component) trained with anchored walk forward optimization as an example for verification accuracy.
 All the weight files are formatted as ```lstm_home<x>_sensor<y>_<z>of<n_cv>_<type>.pkl``` where ```x``` denotes environment number, ```y``` denotes sensor number, ```z``` denotes the z-th fold of cross-validation, ```n_cv``` denotes the number of folds, and ```type``` denotes single or unified model.

 Other components (e.g., GRU, PLSTM, Transformer) also should be trained, but we do not provide a pre-trained model as above.

+For Reformer and Performer, see original implementation https://pypi.org/project/reformer-pytorch/ and https://pypi.org/project/performer-pytorch/ .

 ### Run (SenDaL training)